Two children's bodies found buried on grounds of Georgia home, four arrested

 A Georgia father, his wife and two other adults have been arrested after the bodies of two of the man's children were found buried on the property of their home.

-The bodies are believed to be those of Mary Crocker, 14, who has not been since since October, and her brother, Elwin Crocker Jr., who vanished in November 2016, according to the Effingham County Sheriff's Office.
-Elwin was also 14 when he disappeared and would have been 16 now, according to The Atlanta Journal-Constitution.
+The bodies of Mary Crocker, who has not been seen since October, and her brother, Elwin Crocker Jr., who vanished in November 2016, were found on Dec.
+20, according to the Effingham County Sheriff's Office.
+Neither had been reported missing.

+The day the bodies were found would have been Mary Crocker's 14th birthday, the county coroner, David H. Exley, told NBC News.
+Elwin Crocker Jr. went missing when he was 14 and would be 17 now, the coroner said.

 “I’ve been doing this 41 years, and a while ago I almost broke down in tears,” said Sheriff Jimmy McDuffie, according to NBC affiliate WGAL.
 “It’s that bad.
 I cannot understand how you do children like this.
 It’s horrible.”

-Deputies checked out the home in Guyton, north of Savannah, on Dec.
-20 after police received a call from someone fearing Mary Crocker was dead because she had not been seen in weeks, according to a statement from the the sheriff's office.
+Deputies checked out the home in Guyton, north of Savannah, after police received a call from someone fearing Mary Crocker was dead because she had not been seen in weeks, according to a statement from the the sheriff's office.

 Family members at the home told investigators the young girl had gone to live with her mother, but gave conflicting information, the sheriff's office statement said.
 Her father, Elwyn Crocker, 49, eventually "gave information that led investigators to search the grounds of the home," and two bodies were discovered, the release said.